How To Recognize And Understand Romantic Attraction

 You may have heard the phrase "love is blind."
 The phrase often communicates how chemicals in your brain can emotionally keep you from seeing difficulties, challenges, or stressors in the beginning stages of love.
 You might enter relationships without thinking, so going on several dates might be a positive step before committing to someone.

-Some people do not experience romantic attraction.
+As mentioned above, some people tend not to experience romantic attraction.
 They might have sexual or platonic relationships in their life, or they may go through several romantic relationships and wonder why they aren't connecting like others.
 The term "aromantic" applies to someone who experiences little to no attraction and romantic feelings for someone.

 Those who are aromantic or asexual might partake in long-term close relationships that differ from those who experience attraction.
 For example, they may form a queer-platonic relationship, a platonic connection with rules or boundaries outside a traditional friendship.
 For instance, individuals in a queer-platonic relationship might get married, live together, co-parent, or have anniversaries.
 However, they may not have sex, participate in romantic behaviors, or feel romantic love and attraction.
 Some people in queer-platonic relationships may only have sex and do not have a romantic dynamic.